Lars Heikensten: European Court of Auditors

+Nobel Foundation

 Heikensten was appointed executive director of the Nobel Foundation in 2010, a position he held until the end of 2020.
 During this period the economic position of the foundation was strengthened as a consequence of healthy growth in capital and a strict spending policy.
 The relation between cost and capital was at the end of 2020 the best for at least the last 50 years.
-The outreach activities connected with the Nobel Prize developed rapidly during the period and revenues had more than doubled when the Covid Pandemic broke out in early 2020.
-In parallel the Nobel Foundation worked with a Nobel Center, "a home for the Nobel Prize", with exhibitions, school activities and a broad public program.
+The outreach activities connected with the Nobel Prize developed rapidly during the period and revenues had more than doubled when the COVID-19 pandemic broke out in early 2020.
+In parallel, the Nobel Foundation worked with a Nobel Center, "a home for the Nobel Prize", with exhibitions, school activities and a broad public program.
 Originally, the center was planned to be built at Blasieholmen in the center of Stockholm, but the City of Stockholm in 2018 changed position and cancelled the project.
 A new concept for the Nobel Center along the water at Slussen has now been developed.
 If the project is realized the Nobel Center can be opened 2028.
 During his time at the Nobel Foundation Heikensten also had to deal with an acute crisis in the Swedish Academy in 2018–2019.